kestra-io/docs/content/docs/05.enterprise/worker-isolation.md

 This is a list of classes that can't create any threads.
 Others plugins will be authorized.

 ::alert{type="warning"}
-Currently, all the Kestra official plugins are safe to be whitelisted **except** [all scripts plugins](/plugins/plugin-script-groovy) since they allow custom code to be created that can be read and written on the file system.
-These must not be added to the `forbidden-class-prefix`
+Currently, all the official Kestra plugins are safe to be whitelisted **except** [all scripts plugins](/plugins/plugin-script-groovy) since they allow custom code to be created that can be read and written on the file system.
+These must not be added to the `forbidden-class-prefix`.
 ::